Wanting to try out your product. Just curious which is better. People rave about your company all over the net. Based on the price is …

 There are several unhealthy aspects in the majority of candles on the market today.
 First, most candles are made from paraffin wax or a combination of soy and paraffin wax.
 Paraffin wax is a petroleum by-product.
 It is refined gasoline.
-According to the Environmental Protection Agency paraffin wax is harmful when burned and contains toxins, two that are considered above the excess cancer risk with multiple exposures.
-This is why we use an 100% soy wax formulation for Pure Integrity Soy Candles.
+According to the Environmental Protection Agency, paraffin wax is harmful when burned and contains toxins – two that are considered above the excess cancer risk with multiple exposures.
+This is why we use a 100% soy wax formulation for Pure Integrity Soy Candles.

 Another is the use of wicks with any type of metal in the core, namely zinc or tin.
 When these wicks are burned the metal inside is actually burning, emitting harmful toxins into the air.
 In Pure Integrity Soy Candles you will find 100% cotton core wicks!